 If you want to get to Paradise Island, then you have two choices — a taxi cab or the ferry.
 Both cost about the same, but in our opinion the ferry is the more memorable experience.

 If you’re wanting to take the boat across, here’s everything you need to know about the cost, where to catch it, and what to expect.

 One of the great things about taking the ferry?
-It’s actually pretty cheap.
-Rates are $4 per person each way, or $8 round trip.
+It’s actually pretty cheap although rates have risen in recent years.
+Rates are $7 per person each way, or $14 round trip.
 Be sure to bring cash, and it’s ideal that you bring exact change.
 If you don’t have exact change, don’t worry, as they can make change for small bills.
 We certainly wouldn’t bring $50 or $100 cash to pay for the fare.